Why does breastfeeding make you hungry? Why am I so hungry after breastfeeding? If you’ve wondered about this before

 Normalizing Hunger & Breastfeeding Hunger

 Hunger gets a bad rap, but I love working to normalize it.
-Hunger is a good thing.
+Hunger is a good thing, and honoring your hunger is a step towards earning trust with your body.

 What should hunger feel like?

 Like my other non-diet dietitians, I like to use the hunger scale with my clients.
 I like the general idea of it, to help bring awareness of what hunger feels like for you.

 In general, I tell my clients that physical hunger usually comes on gradually, while emotional hunger may be more sporadic.
 But, hunger breastfeeding isn’t always gradual either.